-Sometimes I have some seeds available in the spring, so if you need something, contact us!
+Sometimes we have some seeds available in the spring, so if you need something, contact us!

 Most of our plants are native to the Gulf Islands / Southern Vancouver Island, British Columbia, Canada.
 Seeds are all sustainably grown from plants in my 35 year-old garden on Salt Spring Island, not gathered from the wild.
 All seed packs are $5.00 plus a $7 shipping charge.
 Minimum seed order of $20.

 Allium cernuum Nodding Onion.
 Pale to bright pink nodding flowers.
 Easy to grow in well-drained soils.
 Full sun to half-day sun.
 This plant can be grown as an ornamental, or in rich garden soil it can be grown like chives or garlic.
 It has an amazing flavour.
 50+ seeds

 Allium cernuum "album" Same as above but with white flowers.
 25+ seeds

 Allium amplectens Slimleaf Onion.
 Native to Salt Spring Island.
 White flowers with pink stamens.